 It is compatible with a wide range of devices:

-What are the use cases of CBRS by industry?
+What are some use cases of CBRS by industry?

 Healthcare: CBRS can be used to improve in-building coverage for healthcare facilities.
 This can be especially important in hospitals, where poor coverage can lead to life-threatening consequences.
 CBRS can also be used to provide mobile coverage for first responders and other medical personnel in the field.

 Retail: CBRS can be used to provide in-store coverage for retail establishments.
-This can be used for things like enabling mobile payments, providing customer support, and improving in-store navigation.
+This can be used to enable mobile payments, provide customer support, and improve in-store navigation.

 Hospitality: CBRS can be used to provide coverage for hotels and other hospitality facilities.
 This can be used for things like in-room entertainment, mobile check-in, and providing guest support.